bitshifter/glam-rs/README.md

 ## Support

-If you are interested in contributing or have a request or suggestion [start a discussion] on github.
+If you are interested in contributing or have a request or suggestion [start a discussion] on GitHub.
 See [CONTRIBUTING.md] for more information for contributors.

 The [Game Development in Rust Discord] and [Bevy Engine Discord] servers can are